ema-digital/emad/README.md

 ```bash
 --inplace
 ```
-Writes data to the destination file directly instead of using a temporary file.
+Writes data to the destination file directly instead of using a temporary file. __default: false__

 ### transpose
 ```bash
 --transpose
 ```
-Attempts to swap the source and destination directories provided in the config file.
+Attempts to swap the source and destination directories provided in the config file. __default: false__

 ### version
 ```bash